LAGkitty/Ollama-Terminal-Agent/README.md

 delete unused stuff
 ```

-Always review what you're asking it to do.
+Always review what you are asking it to do.

 ---